 Any additional treatments such as whitening, contouring or bonding are often carried out to complete the final aesthetic result.

-ClearSmile Brace uses traditional techniques with new technology to reduce orthodontic treatment times and improve the appearance of the braces.
+ClearSmile Brace uses traditional techniques with new technology to reduce orthodontic treatment times and improve the appearance of the braces, no more traditional metal braces.

 The ClearSmile Brace wires are coated white (rather than being silver) and uses a material (Ni-Ti) with shape-memory.
 This shape-memory means the wire will return to its original shape regardless of how it’s bent.
 This creates the gentle forces used to move your teeth to the desired position.